 In August 2015, the Los Angeles County Metropolitan Transportation Authority (LA Metro) embarked on an ambitious experiment.
 Could a new department with an extraordinary name bring about dramatic changes in transportation policy and innovation to a large government agency in a short period of time?

-Schank’s presentation will look back on the successes and failures of the first two years of this experiment in transportation policy innovation at LA Metro and explore the path forward.
-This will include a discussion of the challenges faced—including fierce resistance to innovative approaches and intense demands on OEI to deliver quickly—as well as the new ideas brought to the agency.
+Schank’s presentation looked back on the successes and failures of the first two years of this experiment in transportation policy innovation at LA Metro and explored the path forward.
+This included a discussion of the challenges faced—including fierce resistance to innovative approaches and intense demands on OEI to deliver quickly—as well as the new ideas brought to the agency.

 About the Speaker

 Joshua L. Schank is the first ever chief innovation officer at the Los Angeles County Metropolitan Transportation Authority (LA Metro), where he leads the Office of Extraordinary Innovation.
 Prior to joining LA Metro, Schank was president and CEO of the Eno Center for Transportation, a national nonprofit think-tank with the mission of improving transportation policy and leadership.